 - J. Kael Weston - Westminster College

-- William Hartung - Center for International Policy - @williamhartung
+- William Hartung - senior fellow at the Quincy Institute for Responsible Statecraft - @williamhartung

 - Karen J. Greenberg - Director of the Center on National Security at the Fordham University School of Law; author of “The Least Worst Place: Guantanamo’s First 100 Days” and “Subtle Tools: The Dismantling of American Democracy from the War on Terror to Donald Trump” - @KarenGreenberg3